MalinkyZubr/Networking/Notes.md

   * `+` means the server is a candidate but not actively being used
   * `- and x` mean the server isnt reliable and wont be used
   * `st` field displays stratum of server
-* `show ntp status` shows synchornization status, and the stratum level of the host
+* `show ntp status` shows synchornization status, and the stratum level of the hosts
 * what if I have some other routers nested deeper that I want to use a central router as an NTP server?
   * configure a loopback interface on the central router (see OSPF)
   * loopback interface is an address you can use to reach a device that is independent of physical interfaces